Bosa100/project_green/README.md

 4. Light
 5. UV Index

-Using certain subset of data, we will be able to automate accordingly.
+Using certain subset of data, we will be able to automate certain *tasks* accordingly.